Why you should sponsor us

 - We have high profile supporters such as Larry Lamb and Arsenal FC Double Club who have pledged to take part in our publicity drive

 - We have an active social media presence which can help to link you with the audiences you want to reach

 Download our latest S2F 1000 Words Sponsorship Form or contact us to discuss how we can help you.

 Who is already sponsoring us - click here to see full list of sponsors

-We are immensely grateful to these organisations who are contributing financially to the growth of the campaign.
+Already a large number of organisations are contributing financially to the growth of the campaign:

 Our campaign has seed-funding until 2015/16 from the British Academy as part of its Language and Quantitative Skills Programme.
 The British Academy is the UK’s national body for the humanities and social sciences.
 Its purpose is to inspire, recognise and support excellence in the humanities and social sciences, throughout the UK and internationally, and to champion their role and value.

 Routes into Languages is a consortium of 80 universities across the UK, led by the Centre for Languages Linguistics and Area Studies at the University of Southampton.
 It works with schools to encourage more young people of all backgrounds to study languages at university.
 The programme is funded by the Higher Education Funding Council for England and has recently been awarded funding for a new 3-year programme starting in August 2013.

 The European Commission Representation in the UK is the Commission’s voice in the UK.
 It provides information about the European Union across the UK, and actively promotes language learning and careers.